Moon Arrows Sun

 $$ X_3 = e^{\frac{2i\pi}{3}}\sqrt[3]{\frac{-q \ - \ i\sqrt{-\Delta_3}}{2}} + e^{-\frac{2i\pi}{3}}\sqrt[3]{\frac{-q \ + \ i\sqrt{-\Delta_3}}{2}} - \frac{b}{3a} $$

-$$ with \ \left(\Delta_3 = q^2 + \frac{4p^3}{27} \right) $$
+$$ \text{with } \ \left(\Delta_3 = q^2 + \frac{4p^3}{27} \right) $$

 $$ et \ \left \{ \begin{gather*} p = \frac{-b^2 + 3ac}{3a^2} \\ \\ q = \frac{2b^3 + 27a^2d - 9abc}{27a^3} \end{gather*} \right \} $$

-Even if they appear in complex form, after solving these solutions definitely become real.
+Even if they appear in complex form , after solving these solutions definitely become real .

 Hence, the polynomial \(P_3(X)\) admits the following factorization: